Breakups. Some people have them harder, some easier, but we all go through them at some point, and they always suck.

 - The Bullshit Behind The “How To Get An Ex Back” Gurus

-No contact is a technique where you revert from contacting your ex in any way, shape, or form.
-During this period, you don’t call them, you don’t message them, you don’t like their social media posts, nor do you wish them a happy birthday.
-And you definitely don’t have any “accidental” encounters with them.
+No contact is a technique where you refrain from contacting your ex in any way, shape, or form.
+During this period, you don’t call them, you don’t message them, you don’t like their social media posts, nor do you wish them a happy birthday, and you definitely don’t have any “accidental” encounters with them.

-Moreover, if your ex contacts you at some point during your no-contact period, be human.
+However, that doesn’t mean ignoring your ex if they do reach out.
+If that happens, be human.
 If you want them back, tell them that.
 If you want to heal, tell them not to contact you because you’re trying to heal.
 And if they keep bugging you and don’t respect your wishes, block them.
-It’s that simple.

-That’s where modified no contact comes in.
-The only difference between the classic and modified no-contact rule is that you’re “allowed” to contact your ex when applying the modified.
-But this contact has to be strictly tied to logistics, business, or family.
+But what about cases where no contact is impossible?
+Cases where you live with your ex, or you have kids together, or you work together?
+Well, that’s where modified no contact comes in.
+The only difference between the classic and modified is that in the latter you’re “allowed” to contact your ex.
+However, this contact must be short, to the point, and strictly tied to logistics, business, or family matters.

-Your phone is always a solid starting point.
-Delete your ex-lover’s phone number, your text/social conversations, and your email exchanges.
-Also, unfriending them on Facebook and unfollow them on all your active social media channels.
+Your phone is a solid starting point.
+Delete your ex’s phone number, any photos of them, your text/social conversations, and your email exchanges.
+Then unfriend and unfollow them on all social media channels.

-Next, throw away any gifts that your ex gave you or objects that remind you of them.
-However, if throwing them out is too much for you, hide them in a closet or something.
-Basically, find a spot where you can remove anything that reminds you of your ex.
-You know the drill; what’s out of sight is out of mind.
+Next, throw away any gifts that your ex gave you or things that remind you of them.
+But if that’s too much for you, at least hide them in a closet or give them to a friend for safekeeping until you’ve healed.

-And finally, until you’ve gotten over your ex, avoid going to places that you’ve loved to go to when you were still with them.
-Even better, find new fun places to spend your time in, if that’s possible.
+And finally, until you’ve gotten over your ex, avoid going to places that you’ve loved to go to when you were still together.
+Even better, find new fun places to spend your time and create new sources of meaning in.

 - 4 Reasons Why You’re Missing your ex And How To Stop

-- The No Contact Rule Explained And Exposed
+- The Ultimate Guide To The No Contact Rule

-Therefore, the only thing we can do is accept our pain, live with our pain, survive, and maybe even thrive despite our pain.
-One way of doing this is by learning to let go.
+So, the only thing we can do is accept our pain, live with our pain, survive, and maybe even thrive despite our pain.
+And one way of doing this is by grieving fully, or more often called, letting go.

 In its simplest form, letting go means becoming aware of a specific feeling, allowing it to come up, clutching it tightly, and then letting it flow away from us without judgment or any desire to change it.

-You can also amplify your negative emotions by telling yourself things like, “I feel like shit, “I’m going to die,” “I’ll never be the same again,” and “I am unworthy of life and love.”
+You can also amplify your negative emotions by telling yourself things like, “I feel like shit, “I’m going to die,” or “I’ll never be the same again.”
+The reason one would say these things to oneself is to squeeze all the hurt out if them.

-This entire process of letting go may take you from 20 minutes to 5 hours, but ultimately, it’s different for everyone since we are all on different points in our breakup recovery.
+This process may take you from a few minutes to several hours, but ultimately, it’s different for everyone since we are all at different points in our breakup recovery.
+So don’t be pressured to reach a certain time period.

 - How To Grow From Your Breakup Pain